jupyterhub/repo2docker/docs/source/configuration/index.md

 configuration files as other software installation tools, rather than creating new custom configuration files.

-A number of `repo2docker` configuration files can be combined to compose more complex setups.

 :::{seealso}
 The [binder examples](https://github.com/binder-examples) organization on GitHub contains a list of sample repositories for common configurations